vitest-dev/vitest/docs/guide/mocking.md

 }
 ```

-It is not possible to mock `foo` method from the outside because it is referenced directly.
-So this code will have no effect on `foo` call inside `foobar` (but it will affect `foo` call in other modules):
+It is not possible to mock the `foo` method from the outside because it is referenced directly.
+So this code will have no effect on the `foo` call inside `foobar` (but it will affect the `foo` call in other modules):

 ```ts
 import { vi } from 'vitest'